Statistical Estimation of Mechanical Parameters of Clarinet Reeds Using Experimental and Numerical Approaches: Development and selection of a simplified viscoelastic model

 \subsection{Mean Squared Deviation}

-As function to minimize, we define the Mean Squared Deviation MSD (also called Mean Squared Error) between reconstructed and measured resonance frequencies $o_{n,s,m}$:
+As a cost function to minimize, we define the Mean Squared Deviation MSD (also called Mean Squared Error) between reconstructed and measured resonance frequencies $o_{n,s,m}$:

-With Equation (\ref{eq5d}), the components of array $\mathbf{v}$ can be fitted by any appropriate algorithm for minimizing a multivariate function.
+With Eq. (\ref{eq5d}), the components of array $\mathbf{v}$ can be fitted by any appropriate algorithm for minimizing a multivariate function.
 All available measurements can be utilized for fitting the models\footnote{ This was not the case with PCA.}.
 Missing observations $o_{m,s,n}$ are then eliminated while computing $MSD$.

 Our model allows a quite good reconstruction of the resonance frequencies, with a $\sqrt{MSD}\equiv RMSD$ (Root Mean Square Deviation) smaller than 20 cents (it is very small for lower modes, and always smaller than 25 cents).
-This correspond to the hypothesis named H9 (all hypotheses H1 to H11 are presented and commented in § \ref{Hypot}), but the values of the coefficients are not always plausible physically.
-This problem comes out because the observed resonance frequencies are far from 0, so the rubbery modulus $E_{1}$ cannot be estimated precisely.
-The algorithm tends to produces sometimes unlikely values.
-We can correct this problem by setting that the damping coefficients $E_{3}$ and $G_{3}$ are constant, independent of the reeds and eventually independent of the series (typical values: $E_3 =$ 0.28 and $G_3 =$ 0.02).
-It remains 4 coefficients for each series and reed, $E_{1}$, $E_{2}$ and $G_{1}$ , $G_{2}$ (i.e. 8 coefficients for each reed).
-This ensures generally that these coefficients fall in a plausible range, when fitting the model.
+This corresponds to the hypothesis named H9 (all hypotheses H1 to H11 are presented and commented in Section \ref{Hypot}), but, as explained in section \ref{invProb}, the values of the coefficients are not always plausible physically.
+In Section \ref{viscomodel}, we examine how to regulate this drawback by multiple regression.

-However, our model has still too much degrees of freedom, compared to the 4 or 5 factors detected by PCA.
-In such a situation, measurement errors and local irregularities in the structure of cane could have a marked influence by fitting the model.
-In § \ref{viscomodel}, we examine how to regulate this drawback by multiple regression.